Sacha Baron Cohen: Other work

 In 2012, Baron Cohen and his production company Four By Two Films signed a first-look deal with Paramount Pictures, and the deal was renewed in 2014 for three years and a two-film commitment.
 In Baron Cohen's Grimsby (2016; The Brothers Grimsby in the US), he plays the football hooligan brother of a British MI6 spy.
 The film received mixed reviews from critics and was a failure at the box office.

 Baron Cohen portrayed political activist/anarchist Abbie Hoffman in the drama The Trial of the Chicago 7, with Aaron Sorkin writing and directing.
 The film was released in September 2020 to positive reviews.
 For the 93rd Academy Awards, he received an Academy Award nomination for Best Supporting Actor, marking his first Oscar nomination for acting.

 Baron Cohen appeared in the Apple TV+ miniseries Disclaimer, which was created, written, and directed by Alfonso Cuarón.
 The miniseries ran from October to November 2024, where he portrayed the husband of the lead character played by Cate Blanchett.
 In July 2025, he made a guest appearance in the Disney+ miniseries Ironheart, which is set in the Marvel Cinematic Universe, where he portrayed demonic villain Mephisto.
 While his appearance was previously announced, his character was kept secret until the series' finale.

 He is set to star opposite Keke Palmer in the David O. Russell film Super Toys.

+In 2026, Baron Cohen starred alongside Rosamund Pike in Ladies First, a comedy about a male chauvinist who finds himself transported to a matriarchal society.
+The film became the worldwide number 1 streamed movie on Netflix in its second week of release.

+In September 2026, he was cast as the titular Popinjay Cavalier in Quentin Tarantino's play The Popinjay Cavalier (2027).